 Establish a realistic budget.

 The current OH&S budget is $17,000.
 This will need to be increased to allow for the proper training, ergonomic assessments, routine maintenance, supplies and salaries.
 The Committee will review the budget lines and list requirements over the fiscal year for proposal to Senior Admin by November 2017.
+The cost for AED certification is $3000/bi annually.
+This is for equipment maintenance/first aid supply.

 Identify campus priorities.

-Improved communication and involvement with Sub Committees and Building Managers.
+Improved communication and involvement with Sub Committees and Building Managers (BM).
 Areas of concern being Arena and BAC.
 Chad had indicated that the roles of the BM should be laid out

 So that they can more actively participate in an OH&S capacity.
 It was suggested that Marcel has a checklist that would be helpful in identifying hazards.